ernestman28/cnp-node-base/README.md

 These images are to be used for application runtimes, nothing prevents the use of other intermediate images to build your projects.

-The default workdir has also been set to `/opt/app` within these images.
+The default workdir has been set to `/opt/app` within these images.

+The default cmd has also been set to `[yarn, start]`